 Once you receive a return package, you need to create a “Customer Return”.
 To do so, go to the order in question and click “Customer Returns”.
 Click the “New Customer Return” button.

-Select which of the authorized return items were received or mark all of them by simply clicking next to the product on the left side checkbox, and to which Stock Location.
-You can also set if the item that has been returned by the User is still Resellable or not.
+Select which of the authorized return items were received or mark all of them by simply clicking the check box on the left-hand side of the product, and the Stock Location at which the item was received.
+You can also select whether the item that has been returned by the User is still Resellable or not.
 Once you are done, click the “Create” button.

 The return items are marked as accepted, and now you can create a reimbursement for the $24.14 you owe the customer.

-The reimbursement form will be populated according to your original reimbursement or exchange selections chosen during the return authorization form.
-You may override the selected reimbursement type or exchange item now if you want.
+The reimbursement form will be populated according to your original reimbursement or exchange selections that were chosen in the return authorization form.
+You may now override the selected reimbursement type or exchange item, if required.
 If not, click the “Reimburse” button to create the refund.

 Your return-processing is complete!
 As you can see, there is $24.14 refund issued to the original credit card or store credits to the user’s account.